 NSF is recognized by BRC Global Standards as an excellent provider with a 5-star performance rating, the highest rating bestowed on a certification body.
 The standard helps promote consistency across the supply chain for food and ingredient manufacturers, wholesalers and distributors.
 It also reduces the number of customer audits and consolidates customer requirements.

-NSF certifies to the IFS Food standard, the IFS Logistics standard for the storage and distribution sector, and IFS PACsecure for packaging material safety and quality.
+NSF certifies to the IFS Food standard and the IFS Logistics standard for the storage and distribution sector.

 Achieving NSF certification to the IFS Food standard provides independent certification that a product or process complies with specific international standards.
 It enables a food supplier to give assurances that food has been produced, prepared and handled according to the most recognized standards.